Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Simulation

 \section{Simulation}

-We present examples of maneuvering across diverse environments in a Gazebo simulation to demonstrate the framework's efficacy, scalability, and generalizability as in \cite{zhou2025physically}.
-In addition, benchmarking experiments are conducted to further compare our proposed framework with pure MIP approaches.
+We present examples of maneuvering across diverse environments in a Gazebo simulation to demonstrate the framework's efficacy, scalability, and generalizability.
+In addition, benchmarking experiments are conducted to further compare our proposed framework with pure-MIP approaches.